4d/docs/website/translated_docs/es/Tags/tags.md

 ### `<!--#4DLOOP method-->`

 This syntax makes a loop as long as the method returns `True`.
-The method takes a Long Integer parameter type.
+El método toma un tipo de parámetro Long Integer.
 First it is called with the value 0 to allow an initialization stage (if necessary); it is then called with the values 1 ,then 2, then 3 and so on, as long as it returns `True`.

 For security reasons, within a Web process, the `On Web Authentication` database method can be called once just before the initialization stage (method execution with 0 as parameter).
 If the authentication is OK, the initialization stage will proceed.